Towards the quantum exceptional series: Main results

 \subsection{Quantum Jacobi relation}

 \begin{proposition} If $\dim \cC(4) \leq 5$, then for some $\beta, \alpha \in \bbC$ and some choice of~$v \in \bbC$ with $v^6 = u$, we have

 \end{proposition}

-The conditions we need for the conclusion of Proposition~\ref{prop:Jacobi} are somewhat weaker than stated.
+The conditions in Proposition~\ref{prop:Jacobi} are somewhat stronger than needed.
 In particular, we don't need to know the exact dimensions of the $n$-box spaces, just that certain diagrams are linearly dependent.
 We do not spell out the details here.

 \begin{proof} By assumption, the space spanned by the six diagrams

 is at most $5$-dimensional.
 These six diagrams should be thought of as having the symmetries of a tetrahedron (up to framing change).
 To be more precise, consider the operation~$R$ that cyclically rotates three of the input strands: